YutaroHayakawa/ipftrace2/README.md

 # ipftrace2

 `ipftrace2` is a tool which allows you to trace the journey of packets inside the Linux kernel.
-It is similar to the `ftrace` in some sense but, you can trace **which flow have gone through which functions** inside the kernel which is usually more important information for the network people than **which functions are called** information provided by `ftrace`.
+It is similar to `ftrace` in some sense, but you can trace **which flow has gone through which functions** inside the kernel which is usually more important information for the network people than **which functions are called** information provided by `ftrace`.

 ![demo](img/demo.gif)